SensorsINI/v2e/README.md

                         file chooser dialog.If the input is a folder, the folder should contain a ordered list of image files.In addition, the user has to set the frame rate manually.
-                        (default: None)
   --input_frame_rate INPUT_FRAME_RATE
                         Manually define the video frame rate when the video is presented as a list of image files.When the input video is a video file, this option will be ignored.
-                        (default: None)
   --input_slowmotion_factor INPUT_SLOWMOTION_FACTOR
                         Sets the known slow-motion factor of the input video, i.e. how much the video is slowed down, i.e., the ratio of shooting frame rate to playback frame rate. input_slowmotion_factor<1 for sped-up video and
-                        input_slowmotion_factor>1 for slowmotion video.If an
+                        input_slowmotion_factor>1 for slowmotion video.
-                        input video is shot at 120fps yet is presented as a 30fps video (has specified playback frame rate of 30Hz, according to file's FPS setting), then set --input_slowdown_factor=4.It means that each input
+                        If an input video is shot at 120fps yet is presented as a 30fps video (has specified playback frame rate of 30Hz, according to file's FPS setting),
+                        then set --input_slowdown_factor=4.
-                        frame represents (1/30)/4 s=(1/120)s.If input is video with intended frame intervals of 1ms that is in AVI file with default 30 FPS playback spec, then use ((1/30)s)*(1000Hz)=33.33333. (default: 1.0) --start_time START_TIME
+                        It means that each input frame represents (1/30)/4 s=(1/120)s.
+                        If input is video with intended frame intervals of 1ms that is in AVI file
+                        with default 30 FPS playback spec,
+                        then use ((1/30)s)*(1000Hz)=33.33333.
+  --start_time START_TIME
                         Start at this time in seconds in video.
-Use None to start at beginning of source video. (default: None) --stop_time STOP_TIME
+Use None to start at beginning of source video.
+  --stop_time STOP_TIME
                         Stop at this time in seconds in video.
-Use None to end at end of source video. (default: None)
+Use None to end at end of source video.

 Synthetic input:
   --synthetic_input SYNTHETIC_INPUT
-                        Input from class SYNTHETIC_INPUT that has methods next_frame() and total_frames().Disables file input
+                        Input from class SYNTHETIC_INPUT that has methods next_frame() and total_frames().
+Disables file input
                         and SuperSloMo frame interpolation.
                         SYNTHETIC_INPUT.next_frame() should return a frame of
                         the correct resolution (see DVS model arguments) which is array[y][x] with pixel [0][0] at upper left corner and pixel values 0-255.
 SYNTHETIC_INPUT must be resolvable from the classpath.
-SYNTHETIC_INPUT is the module name without .py suffix.See example
+SYNTHETIC_INPUT is the module name without .py suffix.
+See example moving_dot.py.
-                        moving_dot.py. (default: None)

 Output: DVS video:
   --dvs_exposure DVS_EXPOSURE [DVS_EXPOSURE ...]
-                        Mode to finish DVS frame event integration: duration
-                        time: Use fixed accumulation time in seconds, e.g.
+                        Mode to finish DVS frame event integration: duration time: Use fixed accumulation time in seconds, e.g.
-                        --dvs_exposure duration .005; count n: Count n events per frame, -dvs_exposure count 5000; area_event N M:
+                        		--dvs_exposure duration .005;
+                        	count n: Count n events per frame,e.g.
+                        		-dvs_exposure count 5000;
-                        frame ends when any area of M x M pixels fills with N events, -dvs_exposure area_count 500 64 (default:
+                        	area_count M N: frame ends when any area of N x N pixels fills with M events, e.g.
-                        duration 0.01)
+                        		-dvs_exposure area_count 500 64
   --dvs_vid DVS_VID     Output DVS events as AVI video at frame_rate.
-                        (default: dvs-video.avi)
   --dvs_vid_full_scale DVS_VID_FULL_SCALE
-                        Set full scale event count histogram count for DVS videos to be this many ON or OFF events for full white or black. (default: 2) --skip_video_output   Skip producing video outputs, including the original video, SloMo video, and DVS video (default: False)
+                        Set full scale event count histogram count for DVS videos to be this many ON or OFF events for full white or black.
+  --skip_video_output   Skip producing video outputs, including the original
+                        video, SloMo video, and DVS video.
+This mode also prevents showing preview of output (cf --no_preview).
+  --no_preview          disable preview in cv2 windows for faster processing.

 Output: DVS events:
+  --davis_output        Save frames, frame timestamp and corresponding event
+                        indexin HDF5.
+Default is False.
-  --dvs_h5 DVS_H5       Output DVS events as hdf5 event database. (default:
+  --dvs_h5 DVS_H5       Output DVS events as hdf5 event database.
-                        None)
   --dvs_aedat2 DVS_AEDAT2
-                        Output DVS events as DAVIS346 camera AEDAT-2.0 event file for jAER; one file for real and one file for v2e events. (default: v2e-dvs-events.aedat) --dvs_text DVS_TEXT   Output DVS events as text file with one event per line [timestamp (float s), x, y, polarity (0,1)]. (default: v2e-dvs-events.txt)
+                        Output DVS events as DAVIS346 camera AEDAT-2.0 event file for jAER; one file for real and one file for v2e events.
+  --dvs_text DVS_TEXT   Output DVS events as text file with one event per line
+                        [timestamp (float s), x, y, polarity (0,1)].
 Run with no --input to open file dialog
 ```
 You can put [tennis.mov](https://drive.google.com/file/d/1dNUXJGlpEM51UVYH4-ZInN9pf0bHGgT_/view?usp=sharing) in the _input_ folder to try it out with the command line below.
 Or leave out all options and just use the file chooser to select the movie.